Substance Use Disorder Treatment

 2. No single treatment is appropriate for everyone.

 Every patient that enters into rehab presents unique concerns when it comes to their addiction.
-Each patient needs individualized care, treatment and interventions to help him or her achieve long lasting sobriety.
+Each patient needs individualized care, treatment and interventions to help him or her achieve long-lasting sobriety.

 3. Treatment needs to be readily available.

 Individuals who seek addiction recovery rehab can take the appropriate steps in order to receive the necessary treatment.
-Many individuals are uncertain about seeking out addiction treatment and it can be an overwhelming and confusing process.
+Many individuals are uncertain about seeking out an addiction treatment and it can be an overwhelming and confusing process.
 At Hotel California by the Sea, we accept all commercial health insurance policies along with some affordable care policies.
 If you or a loved one is seeking help for alcohol addiction, our experienced admissions team is available to assist you.